Writing Groups: Open GenreBack to all writing groups

 We are a combination of prose writers, poets, and playwrights.
 All at different levels of experience and expertise.
 All with the desire to become better at what we do.
 If you wish to read you’ll need to limit your prose to about 1000 words and have about 10 copies for us to edit as you read.
 Expect from eight to twelve women at any sitting and if all are reading it can be exhausting or impossible to achieve by 4pm.
 Unless there is great financial hardship, we all put in a gold coin each week.
 We welcome women writing in any genre at any stage, from just beginning to those who have been published and those struggling to be published.
 Many of us are a combination of both.
 The emphasis is on constructive feedback in a friendly, encouraging, but dedicated environment, fostering all stages of writing.

 We are highly supportive of each other’s work, and generate ideas and suggestions for our work/each other’s work.
 Our aim is to encourage each other to continue writing, to listen and hear about others’ work, and to provide rigorous, respectful and supportive feedback on writing.
 We are seeking committed members with a genuine interest in participating in the feedback process and supporting others.
 We are open to all genres and all skill levels are welcome.

 Seize the Day

-A long-standing group formed in 2000, we are small in size, allowing for in-depth work on each member’s writing at each meeting.
+A long-standing group formed in 2000, we are small in size, which allows for in-depth work on each member’s writing at each meeting.
 Members of this group write in different areas: historical fiction, detective fiction, short stories, poetry and memoir.
 We work hard to support each other as we try to bring long projects to fruition, and some of our members have achieved publishing success.
 Unfortunately we are currently not taking new members.